respu/memcached-cpp/README.md

 This needs some further research.

+### Conclusion
+I think the experiment worked out pretty well.
+Using the producer/consumer-queue approach the implementation can be kept pretty simple.
+The advantages come clear once a lot of preprocessing is needed together with additional I/O activity.
+The only disadvantage is that error handling might get more complicated.

 ### On the memcached side
 Lastly, I want to show which features the client supports out of the memcached feature set.
 As mentioned above, this was never meant to be a feature complete memcached-client implementation.
 C++ for web stuff is very rare anyway.